A framework for understanding ourselves.

 Tank: If something goes wrong, I'll be held accountable.
 I need to ensure that my work is flawless so that no one can say I'm incompetent.

 Motorcycle: If I don't ship this feature ASAP, I'll be seen as slow and replaceable.
-My performance is measured by how quickly I can deliver.
+My worth is determined by how quickly I can deliver.

 Tank: If this code breaks, whoever is on-call will be forced to clean up after me.
 I'd rather spend extra time now to avoid waking up at 3 am in the future.